 You will be allocated a locker and a lock at the start of the year.
 You keep your schoolbooks, mobile phone, school bag and sports bag in your locker.
-Your Mentor will help you keep it tidy and organised.

-Mobile phones
+Mobile phones & Smart Watches

 Mobile phones are to be kept in your school locker and are not to be used during the day.
 If you need to contact home, there is a phone in Senior Administration.